-Instant Pot Banh Mi is a Vietnamese Pork Sandwich that has an explosion of flavors.
-This Asian sandwich is assembled on a toasted French baguette with pork, pickled vegetables, pate, fresh herbs and condiments.
-Bring the flavors of your favorite banh mi food truck or takeout to your kitchen with this easy recipe.
+Banh Mi is a Vietnamese Pork Sandwich that has an explosion of flavors.
+This Asian sandwich is assembled on a toasted French baguette with pork, pickled vegetables, pate, fresh herbs, and condiments.
+Bring home the flavors of your favorite takeout Vietnamese sandwich using this easy banh mi pork recipe.
+[Instant Pot and Stovetop Instructions included!]

 So what is a banh mi?
 Bahn mi is a sandwich that originated in Vietnam, following the introduction of French bread by the French colonists.
 If you’re interested, find out more about the history of banh mi, particularly in the US.